 Step 9.
 You may slip back into the daydream fantasy world, and sometimes when the reality is hitting so hard that people like this exist and you need to find the positives, you need to step away from it.
 Don’t daydream too long, bring yourself back into the reality of the situation, keep working through it all.

 Step 10.
-Overcoming the guilt, guilt for parts you played been their enabler against others, the guilt for not trusting your instincts, the guilt for not being able to help, the guilt for cutting people off, you need to remember, once you’ve done it, it’s in the past, and it had to be done so you can move onto a much happier life.
+Overcoming the guilt, guilt for parts you played been their enabler against others, the guilt for not trusting your instincts, the guilt for not being able to help, the guilt for cutting people off, you need to remember, once you’ve done it, it’s in the past.
+It had to be done so you can move onto a much happier life.

 Step 11.
-Realising you don’t miss the person, you miss the routine and start to create new routines for yourself.
+Realising you don’t miss the person, you lose the routine and start to create new routines for yourself.

 Step12.
 Overcoming the trauma bond, you are weaning yourself off natural chemicals your body has released during those ups and downs of the relationship.